ssc20/obsidian_shuo/Obsidian Vault/Spaces/Writing/TLOU2.md

 ellie sacrifices so much, just like TLOU

-Dunkey felt robbed, didn’t want ot kill Abby, but logical conclusion
+Dunkey felt robbed, didn’t want to kill Abby, but its seemingly the only *"logical conclusion"*

 Lev saves ellie